tomca32/navex-skip/README.md

 5. Paste the contents of the skip.js file, or from the bottom of this document, into the console and press Enter.
 You should see the training solving itself.

+## Drag and drop quiz

+At the moment this script cannot handle drag and drop so you will have to solve that yourself.
+Once you're past that just type `run()` in the console and script should continue.

 ```js
 var combine = function(a, min) {
   var fn = function(n, src, got, all) {